Methodology — Global Environmental Risks & Planetary Boundaries Monitor

 The Global Environmental Risks & Planetary Boundaries Monitor (GERP Monitor) is a weekly open-source intelligence publication produced by Asymmetric Intelligence.
 It tracks Earth system processes as a strategic intelligence domain — not as an environmental science digest or sustainability report.

 The defining analytical position: the Earth system is the intelligence environment itself, not a background variable to geopolitics.
 Environmental degradation is treated as a structural condition that reshapes the strategic operating environment.
-The monitor’s analytical register is identical to that of the European Geopolitical & Hybrid Threat Monitor and the World Democracy Monitor — cold, structured, and strategic.
+The monitor’s analytical register is identical to that of the European Strategic Autonomy Monitor and the World Democracy Monitor — cold, structured, and strategic.

 The monitor covers nine planetary boundaries (as defined by the Stockholm Resilience Centre / Potsdam Institute framework), six tipping system clusters, cascading risk pathways from physical to political, and the weaponisation of natural assets as geopolitical instruments.